lHealMel/db_api/README.md

 # db_api
-API based on Database System lecture Gachon Univ.
+API based on Database System lecture at Gachon Univ.

 # Used library